 The annual Sustainability Student Leaders Symposium (SSLS) (née Eco-Rep Symposium) brings together Student Sustainability Leaders from many different colleges and universities in the Northeast to learn and be inspired by each other during a half-day conference.
 Peer-to-peer sustainability education and engagement programs (sometimes called Eco-Reps) are commonly found at colleges and universities with sustainability programs.
 These students promote environmental stewardship by raising awareness about ecological issues and encouraging environmentally conscious behavior.
 A list of other names for similar programs can be found here.

 The SSL Symposium is a great opportunity for students to learn and be inspired by each other through presentations, workshops, and round-table discussions.
 The structure of the symposium allows students from different schools to lead sessions on a variety of topics, providing valuable presentation experience as well as facilitating the spread of ideas between schools.
 Sessions are typically grouped by broad topics, or tracks, such as “engagement,” “building a program,” or “communications.”
-The symposium typically ends with a social gathering that allows students to meet each other and share ideas informally.
+The symposium typically includes opportunities for students to meet each other and share ideas informally.

 The symposium provides an opportunity for attendees to be part of an active community of like-minded individuals striving for positive environmental change on their campus.
 It also gives students the mobilizing and facilitating tools to create grassroots peer-to-peer environmental education in their communities after they graduate.
 After attending the symposium, students should feel empowered in their work as sustainability leaders and feel like they have been given new tools to help them overcome barriers they may face in their work.